 One letter is that of Rufus Shelton, the first soldier from Fannin County to die in World War I. His unmailed letter to his mother was found in his pocket after his death.
 Other letters were written to family members and some to the Honey Grove Signal directly.
 The subject matter varies from the horrors of war to French country life (including the attractive French girls) to patriotism and religion.
 The letters are frank and direct.
 They provide insight into the history of our community, the lives of the soldiers who served from Honey Grove, their perspectives on the war, the value of home and family, and the freedoms they held dear.

-Printed copies of the letters have been compiled into notebooks which are available at the Bertha Voyer Memorial Library.
+Printed copies of the letters have been compiled into notebooks which are available at the Honey Grove Library.